G-Node/nix/docs/finding_things.md

 according to known definitions, finding stuff in an unknown file is considerably simplified.

-For example, in case one looks for the voltage recoding made on the first channel  and it is further known that the file is created e.g. by [relacs](https://github.com/relacs/relacs) then one needs to look for "nix.data.sampled.V-1" typed *DataArray*s:
+For example, in case one looks for the voltage recording made on the first channel  and it is further known that the file is created e.g. by [relacs](https://github.com/relacs/relacs) then one needs to look for "nix.data.sampled.V-1" typed *DataArray*s: